DataDog/documentation/content/en/real_user_monitoring/browser/advanced_configuration.md

 ## User tracking consent

-To be compliant with the GDPR, CCPA and similar regulations, the RUM Browser SDK allows to provide the tracking consent value at initialization.
+To be compliant with GDPR, CCPA and similar regulations, the RUM Browser SDK lets you provide the tracking consent value at initialization.

 The `trackingConsent` initialization parameter can be one of the following values: